-Louis Norwood ("Woody") Jameson is chair of Duane Morris' Intellectual Property Practice Group.
+Louis Norwood (Woody) Jameson is chair of Duane Morris' Intellectual Property Practice Group.
 Mr. Jameson practices in the area of intellectual property law and litigation with particular emphasis on patent litigation.
 Mr. Jameson also litigates a broad range of intellectual property disputes, including trademark and trade dress litigation, copyright litigation and false advertising disputes.
-Mr. Jameson has been named on multiple occasions a Georgia Super Lawyer in the field of IP litigation by Atlanta Magazine and Georgia Super Lawyers Magazine, and, in 2009 through 2013, Chambers USA: America's Leading Lawyers for Business included Mr. Jameson in its listing of leading IP lawyers in Georgia.
+In 2014, Mr. Jameson was named Outstanding IP Litigator for Georgia, by Managing Intellectual Property.
+The team he leads also received the Managing Intellectual Property Award for the top patent litigation practice in the southern United States.
+In 2009 through 2023, Chambers USA: America's Leading Lawyers for Business included Mr. Jameson in its listing of leading IP lawyers in Georgia.

-Mr. Jameson has represented several well-known companies in complex patent litigation involving such technologies as cable television technology, Internet technology, on line banking transactions, MPEG decoding technology, telecommunications and computer hardware and software applications.
+Mr. Jameson has represented several well-known companies in complex patent litigation involving such technologies as fiber optics communications, cyber security technology, semiconductors, cable television technology, Internet technology, online banking transactions, MPEG decoding technology, telecommunications and computer hardware and software applications.
 He likewise has had lead responsibility for trademark and false advertising litigation for Fortune 500 companies, and anti-counterfeiting activities surrounding the 1996 Summer Olympic Games.
 He is a member of the Litigation and Patent, Copyright and Trademark Law sections of the American Bar Association, the State Bar of Georgia and the Atlanta Bar Association.
 He has served on the Federal Trial Practice and Procedure Committee of the American Bar Association, has served on numerous committees of the International Trademark Association, and has been a speaker at seminars on a multitude of patent and trademark topics.

 Mr. Jameson is a 1988 magna cum laude graduate of the University of Georgia School of Law and a 1984 graduate of the University of North Carolina.